How to Build Amazing Models Using Project-Based Learning

 - How many people would be needed to help during each construction stage

 Ensuring that their models could withstand paper mache and paint was challenging and required a lot of support from myself and my teaching assistant.
 This required us to help measure and cut materials, support parts of the ride while students taped and trimmed other parts, transport materials from one place to another, and intervene if issues popped up.
-Overall, the first stage of construction went relatively smoothly for groups.
+Although this is usually the trickiest part of project-based learning, the first stage of construction went relatively smoothly for groups.

 The students in my class loved using paper mache.
 It’s a fun way for them to get their hands dirty, be creative, and see their artistic visions come to life.
 Of course, some students were not entirely fond of paper mache, so they worked on another component of the project while the other members of their group did the messy bit.
 Due to the nature of the models, some groups used paper towel and paste, while others used strips of newspaper and paste.
 Some groups even used tissue paper and paste to bulk out their models.